jmpark95/Empl-Management-frontend/README.md

 React frontend for Spring Employee Management System

+# To access the application:

+# Example HR employee with full admin rights

+email: john.doe@fdm.com
+password: password

+# Example regular employee with limited app functionality

+email: mia.jones@fdm.com
+password: password

+---

-Some important business logic regarding leave requests
+# Some important business logic regarding leave requests

 -  Annual leave accrues at 2.92 hours per 38 hr full time working week.
-Accrual starts on employee start date
+Accrual starts on employee start date.
+Application automatically calculates this for the user, which they can see in their profile page
 -  A full day of leave from 9 to 5:30 is 7.6 hours of annual leave(not 8.5).
 This is due a 1 hr unpaid lunch break + 7.6hr working day makes a 38 hour full time week.
 -  The unpaid lunch break is between 12:30 and 1:30.
 This means:
 -  Leave request from 9 to 12:30 = 3.5 hr leave